kurzi2704/pantos-pandas-creator/README.md

   └─Mainnet: bsc-main
 ...
 ```

+If you are not able to find the network you are searching for, you probably need to import it.
+Follow
+that [Guide](https://eth-brownie.readthedocs.io/en/stable/network-management.html#adding-a-new-network) helps you by doing that.
 ### 5.2 Deploy
 After choosing a network and checking if enough funds are available, we can create our first token with the following
 command, where `<name of account>` should be replaced by your brownie account id from step 2 and `<network name>` is the